 On occasion, a student's behavior may become disruptive.
 For purposes of this West Seneca Schools Code of Conduct, a disruptive student is a student who is substantially disruptive of the educational process or substantially interferes with the teacher's authority over the classroom.
-A substantial disruption of the educational process or substantial interference with a teacher's authority occurs when a student demonstrates a persistent non-willingness to comply with the teacher's instructions or repeatedly (i.e. three or more times) violates the teacher's classroom behavior rules.
-A classroom teacher may remove a disruptive student from class for up to four (4) consecutive school days, the first day being any part of the period that a student is removed from.
-The removal from class applies to the class of the removing teacher only.
-If the disruptive student does not pose a danger or on-going threat of disruption to the academic process, the teacher must provide the student with an explanation for why he/she is being removed and an opportunity to explain his/her version of the relevant events before the student is removed.
+A substantial disruption of the educational process or substantial interference with a teacher's authority occurs when a student demonstrates a persistent non-willingness to comply with the teacher's instructions or repeatedly (i.e., three or more times) violates the teacher's classroom behavior rules.